 Becoming engaged is an exciting and emotional time to be treasured forever - and what better place to become engaged than the beautiful Lake District?
 While engagement photoshoots have been popular for some time, surprise proposal photoshoots are a rapidly growing phenomenon born of the social media age, in which the moment you pop the question is captured for posterity!
-There are several different approaches to a surprise proposal photoshoot, each requiring careful planning and communication with your photographer - see below for a summary of each approach.
+There are several different approaches to a surprise or secret proposal photoshoot, each requiring careful planning and communication with your photographer - see below for a summary of each approach.
 You can find more details about Planning a Secret Proposal Photoshoot on the blog.

 With this approach you simply book a photoshoot for you and your partner at a location of your choice.
 Then, at an appropriate pre-arranged point, you can pop the question and have the moment recorded for posterity, as we'll be taking photos anyway!
 You'll also come away with a full set of photos from the shoot before your proposal!

 Here we arrange that I'll be busy taking some photos at the location of your choice before you arrive.
 Once you arrive, you just ask if I'll take your photo and I suggest I use my professional camera and send you the image.
 Then it's over to you to pop the question.
 Afterwards, we can take a few portraits, so you have a complete record of this special time.